introducing first foods

 Consult your health visitor if you have concerns about allergy.

-Foods that can cause allergies (e.g. eggs, wheat, nuts, soya, seeds, fish, milk), and foods containing these ingredients, should be introduced one at a time with 2-3 days in between so you can spot a reaction.
-If there is a family history of food allergy, speak to your healthcare professional before introducing foods from the list above.
+Foods that can cause allergies (e.g. milk, eggs, nuts, wheat, soya, fish, sesame), and foods containing these ingredients, should be introduced one at a time giving the food each day for 3 days so you can spot a reaction.
+If your baby has moderate to severe eczema, speak to your healthcare professional before introducing foods from the list above.

 Soya-based infant formula and soya products should only be used if advised by your healthcare professional, as babies who are allergic to cow’s milk may also have other allergies.

-- To prevent choking, and before giving foods to your baby:
+But take care before giving foods to your baby.

 - Peel and lightly cook hard fruits and vegetables e.g. apples and carrots

-- Slice small round foods e.g. grapes or cherry tomatoes
+- Cut small round foods in half e.g. grapes or cherry tomatoes

 - Cut cheese into sticks rather than cubes